 (photo credit: Unsplash)

 Forgive me for my absence, but life has been nothing but chaotic.
-I’m pretty sure we all have those moments where you have many things to do and not enough time, but I now have time to sit down, write posts, and think clearly, for I am now on Christmas break, college is on pause for now, and I have a few weeks off from my internship as well, so I am back, I have other posts written, and I am writing more as you read this, for I have many ideas in my mind, and I am now able to put them into words.
+I’m pretty sure we all have those moments where you have many things to do and not enough time, but I now have time to sit down, write posts, and think clearly, but I do have other posts written, and I am writing more as you read this, for I have many ideas in my mind, and I am now able to put them into words.

 Anyways, tonight’s post, is a bit longer than usual, but I believe many people need to hear these words, for I had a big “life changer” myself when it came to purpose, so I might be doing a few longer posts in the future due to having a good amount on my heart lately, so without further ado let’s talk about purpose.